spantaleev/gitea-docker-ansible-deploy/docs/configuring-playbook-interoperability.md

 gitea_container_network: 'YOUR_TRAEFIK_NETWORK'
 ```

-All services (among which the `gitea-gitea` container) have container labels attached, so that a Traefik instance can reverse-proxy to it.
+All services (among which the `gitea-gitea` container) have container labels attached, so that a Traefik instance can reverse-proxy to them.
 See `roles/custom/gitea/templates/labels.j2` for an example.

 Whether services are labelled is controlled by the `gitea_playbook_traefik_labels_enabled` variable (see `group_vars/gitea_servers`).
 You can disable the Traefik role and still have services labelled, so that they're discoverable by a separately-installed Traefik service.